 How to fix dry dressing/ stuffing?
 Add in more broth until it reaches your desired consistency.
 Give it time to soak in before adding more so that you don’t add too much.

 Start off with 1 cup broth- Then add more if necessary, because otherwise you will end up with a soggy mess.

-Broth vs. Stock- Either can be used, but it must be low sodium, because you don’t want a stuffing that is too salty.
+Broth vs. Stock- Either can be used, but it must be low sodium, because you don’t want a side dish that is too salty.

-Must saute’ mushrooms– To the extent that excess liquid is evaporated because this helps prevent soggy stuffing.
+Must saute mushrooms– To the extent that excess liquid is evaporated because this helps prevent soggy mess.

 Must use butter– Don’t replace with oil, because the butter gives a better flavor, texture, and consistency that oil will not.

-Fluff with fork– At the end because it breaks up the stuffing so that it isn’t in a big, mushy clump.
+Fluff with fork– Because it breaks up the stuffing so that it isn’t in a big, mushy clump.